kvakvs/macaba/README.md

 ## Project status

-### Alpha, can try it
+### Alpha, you can try it

-Using RIAK - a key/value distributed and fault tolerant store, allows to create multiple-node cluster.
-Data in RIAK is self-balanced when you add a node, and if some node randomly crashes or goes down, data is rebalanced to survive the crash without degrading performance.
+Using RIAK - a distributed and fault tolerant key/value store, allows to create a single-node or a multiple-node cluster.
+Data in RIAK is self-balanced when you add a node, and if some node randomly crashes or goes down, data is rebalanced automatically to survive the crash without degrading performance.

 For synchronizing thread/post counters across multiple nodes Mnesia memory tables are used.
 Hopefully this will be fast enough to allow for up to hundreds posts per board per second in a multinode setup.
+NOTE: By some people Mnesia can be seen as a SPOF (a single point of failure).
+It is totally possible to rewrite post count generation entierly with RIAK and/or existing Erlang tools.

 ## Features

-### Done right now
+### Done

 *   Versioned data model (reading data always works no matter how old the data version was)